 Through XX Coders, I am also interested in bringing computer science education to other underrepresented groups of people such as socioeconomically disadvantaged students and students with special needs.
 With the cooperation of the local school district’s Special Education Parent Teacher Association (SEPTA), the XX Coders team work one-on-one in conjunction with young children who are on the autism spectrum.
 I also interned at My Space My Place Blind Coding Camp.

 I am currently an Ambassador for Youth Programs for Samarthanam USA, a nonprofit charity dedicated to supporting people with disabilities through various community initiatives.
 I also support human rights through discussions and fundraisers on behalf of Amnesty International.

 In addition to these community efforts, I also actively volunteer and intern in a neighboring town called Wyandanch, which suffers from low rate and quality of education for its residents.
 I have led all kinds of initiatives, whether this means creating free summer coding programs for students and leading fundraisers for underserved schools to receive school supplies.
 My work in Wyandanch has led to a significant uptick in opportunities for local students, and I have even earned news coverage from major outlets for my efforts.

 I balance these activities with yet another research-heavy facet of my life: writing.
-I am the STEM editor for my high school’s newspaper, the HSE Thunderbird, and has written multiple articles.
-I also participate in school’s Academic Team.
+I also previously served as the STEM editor for my high school’s newspaper, the HSE Thunderbird, and have written multiple articles.
+I also used to participate in the school’s Academic Team.